Akiko Kuji: Biography

 In 2013, she entered the entertainment industry.
 In March 2014, she was selected in the Asahi Kasei Group Campaign Model 2014.
 There was PR work from Ōshū city after this.
 In July, she debuted as an actress in a television drama in Kin Kyori Renai: Season Zero.
 In August she was selected in the Grand Prix at the 45th non-no model audition and became a magazine exclusive model from the November 2014 issue until April 2017.
 Until she graduated from college she belonged to Illume (Incent).

 In April 2017, she joined Fuji Television as an announcer.

 On 30 April 2022, she officially left Fuji Television as an announcer.
 On 1 May 2022, she became a freelance announcer.
 She also made a comeback to entertainment industry as a fashion model, tarento, and actress.
 She rejoined her agency, Incent during college.

 Personal life

 Kuji has been familiar with English from a young age due to the influence of her mother, who used to teach English in high school.

 On 26 May 2022, she announced her marriage to professional NBA player Yuta Watanabe.

+On 13 April 2026, she gave birth to her first child.